diyabc/abcranger/README.md

     0.95 quantile for prediction
   - `estimparam_out.predweights` : csv of the value/weights pairs of the
     prediction (for density plot)
-  - `estimparam_out.teststats` : various statistics on test (MSE, NMSE,
+  - `estimparam_out.oobstats` : various statistics on oob (MSE, NMSE,
     NMAE etc.)

 if pls enabled :